nmatcho/Threat-Hunting-Scenario-Tor-Browser-Usage/README.md

 <img width="1149" height="103" alt="image" src="https://github.com/user-attachments/assets/6bb8cc98-1da6-41d0-a85a-7a4a410f27b0" />

 - The resulting query was a "ConnectionSuccess" ActionType to each port, confirming the Tor Browser was launched.
-However, this evidence doesn't yet confirm EXTERNAL connection on the company network because it was using the LOCAL loopback address confirmed inthe RemoteIP section (127.0.0.1).
+However, this evidence doesn't yet confirm EXTERNAL connection on the company network because it was using the LOCAL loopback address confirmed in the RemoteIP section (127.0.0.1).
 I then began to hunt for possible outbound connections to RemoteIPs following the successful loopback connections.
 I also made sure to include the same InitiatingProcessCommandLine to confirm they were outbound connections using the Tor Browser.

 **Query used to locate events:**